30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 An adorable café in Poblenou that has pretty much everything one might want.
 No doubt one of my absolute favorites in Barcelona, I love everything about it.
 Read my post on Little Fern here.
 Make sure to visit their bakery, which is equally awesome: packed with pastries and sandwiches to order (read my review here).

-Recommended: It’s hard to pick a favorite here, you can’t really go wrong with anything you order.
+Recommended: It’s hard to pick a favorite here, you can’t really go wrong with anything.

 Carrer de Pere IV 168 (Poblenou).